Foster care requirements in the UK

 While almost anybody can apply to foster, there are some things we’ll take into account during your assessment, so it’s worth you considering them too.
 We want to make sure you’re right for Orange Grove, and that our fostering agency is right for you.

-Experience of working with children - many of our foster carers have (or have had) their own children or have worked with children before in a professional or voluntary capacity.
-This isn’t essential, but clearly, it helps, if only to give you an insight into the challenges of the work.
+Many of our foster parents have their own children or have worked with children before in a professional or voluntary capacity.
+This isn’t essential but it helps, if only to give you an insight into the challenges of the work.

-Financial stability - when you start fostering, we will hope to have children appropriately placed with you whenever you are available to care for them.
-However, throughout your fostering career, you may experience some periods without a child and so we'll need to work with you to be sure that you'll manage financially during these times, as you only receive the fostering allowance when you have a child in placement.
+When you start fostering, we will hope to have children appropriately placed with you whenever you are available to care for them.
+However, throughout your fostering career, you may experience some periods without a child.

-Home environment - is your home suitable and safe for a child and do you have a spare bedroom that’s always available to them?
+Is your home suitable and safe for a child?
+Do you have a spare bedroom that’s always available to them?

 Generous fostering allowances